TimHanewich/Misc-Articles/will-ai-replace/readme.md

 And we could keep going.
 There are *already* countless ways in which this technology is *already* making us rethink our approaches across every industry today.

-## Are our jobs doomed?
-Short-term, no. Long-term, yes, many will be, and the degree of effect will be based on several factors.

-In the short term, ChatGPT helps me be a better C# developer by quickly reminding of implementation patterns, teaching me about new namespaces and their features, helping me understanding versioning strategies, and more.

-In the long-term, AI will *alleviate* the need for me to develop at all.
-When I'm constantly switching back and forth between my IDE and ChatGPT, copying and pasting code, asking questions, trying to understand... *I become the limiting factor in this process*.
-Removing myself from this process entirely will only drive more efficiency.
-What will be far more efficient is simply *describing the app that you want to the AI model and allowing it to build the complete code repository for you*.

-Want a new feature?
-Describe the feature to the AI model.
-The model will create the necessary code, commit directly to your Git repo, design and perform unit tests, and deploy your app, all within minutes.
-This must be a feature that the folks at GitHub are already working on (or at least dreaming of)!

 ## Will I be left jobless?
 To answer this question, let's look back in time.